Paureel/gacd_final/README.md

 # Getting and Cleaning Data Peer Assessment
 The code and the related CodeBook can be found in this repository.
-To run the analysis simply runt the run_analysis.R script.
+To run the analysis simply run the run_analysis.R script.
 More information about the script are found in the CodeBook.md file.
 Be sure to download the raw data first and to set your working directory to "UCI HAR Dataset/" after you unzip the data.
 The R script must be also located in this directory.
 ## Description of the assessment